 James Hansen is the former 32 year director of the NASA Goddard Institute for Space Studies, the de facto US climate modeling agency.
 He is the originator of the warming target of 350 ppm CO2, where this is the highest CO2 concentration in our atmosphere where the Earth systems our advanced civilization evolved with are stable (Hansen 2008).
 NASA has released a prepublication copy of his next paper, “Global Warming in the Pipeline,” submitted to Oxford Open Climate Change.
 (Hansen’s email list summary communications are here and here.)

 What Hansen’s team tells us in “Global Warming in the Pipeline” is that evaluation of evidence from prehistory shows current modeling of equilibrium warming is understated.
 Equilibrium warming, or warming in the pipeline, is the ultimate temperature of Earth when our ocean and terrestrial systems come into balance with the excess greenhouse gases in our atmosphere today — with no further emissions.
 Even more simply put, we have emitted so many greenhouse gases so much faster than they are emitted naturally, that our oceans, soils and forests are way behind in absorbing the excess and it will take them centuries to catch up.
 During this “catch up” period, we continue to warm as the cool oceans and ice sheets gradually warm to balance out with atmospheric warming.
-Hansen’s team’s new findings show that if we were to magically halt all emissions today, warming in the pipeline in several hundred years is 10 degrees C (18 F) above normal, and in 100 years it is 6 to 7 C (11 to 13 F).
+Hansen’s team’s new findings show that if we were to magically halt all emissions today, and hold everything else stable, equilibrium warming in the pipeline in several hundred years is 10 degrees C (18 F) above normal, and in 100 years it is 6 to 7 C (11 to 13 F).

 This warming in the pipeline is a third higher than the worst-case scenario with additional emissions, where our current warming of 1.2 degrees C above the normal is only 0.2 degrees C above the maximum range of our old climate.
+It’s also important to note that this experiment is totally not an achievable thing, and this is not just because there is no way we can halt all warming today.
+Other processes continue, like greenhouse gas absorption by our oceans, and feedback emissions from natural sources.

-This warming in the pipeline is is what the direct evidence says, not the models.
+This warming in the pipeline is what the direct evidence says, not the models.
 And remember, this is with only the climate pollutants that are in the sky already and does not include any future emissions.

 Hansen and his team have this to say about models and feedbacks, “We do not know how well feedbacks are modeled or even if the models include all significant real-world feedbacks.
 Cloud and aerosol interactions are complex, and even small cloud changes can have a substantial effect.
 That is why data on Earth’s paleoclimate history are so valuable; they allow us to compare different equilibrium climate states, knowing that all feedbacks were in operation.”